 Control Your Emotions

 Most people lose their money in the stock market because they are not able to control their emotions properly and do not make logical decisions.
-Investors like to withdraw their money as quickly as the price of stocks fluctuates rather than thinking the market will gain over time.
+Investors like to withdraw their money as quickly as the price of stocks fluctuates, rather than thinking the market will gain over time.

-These are all short-term movements led by emotions, rumours, and hopes rather than acting on the logical systematic analysis of the company’s assets and management.
+These are all short-term movements led by emotions, rumours, and hopes rather than acting on the logical, systematic analysis of the company’s assets and management.

 Learn Basics First

 Earlier you make your first-ever investment, take some time to learn the basics of the stock market investment and individual bonds and securities available in the market.
 Unlikely you are purchasing ETFs (Exchange Traded Funds), your target will be individual securities, rather than focusing on the whole market.
-Sometimes market average may befall by 100 points or more, but few securities of the companies will be higher in price.
+Sometimes the market average may fall by 100 points or more, but a few securities of the companies will be higher in price.

-Following areas you should be familiar with when making your first-ever purchase of stocks:
+The following areas you should be familiar with when making your first-ever purchase of stocks:

-• Stock Market Order Types: Better to know the stop-limit orders, market orders, stop-market orders, limit orders, and other types of shortcodes used by investors.
+- Stock Market Order Types: Better to know the stop-limit orders, market orders, stop-market orders, limit orders, and other types of shortcodes used by investors.

-• Methods of Stock Selection and Correct Time: Know the popular way of choosing stocks and managing them as well as a stock market strategy.
+- Methods of Stock Selection and Correct Time: Know the popular way of choosing stocks and managing them, as well as a stock market strategy.

-Types of Investment Accounts: Know the types of investment accounts like cash accounts margin accounts and so on.
+Types of Investment Accounts: Know the types of investment accounts, like cash accounts, margin accounts, and so on.

 Avoid Leverage